JiashuaiZhou/tmv4.0/doc/README.build.md

 ## Dependencies

-The V-DMC software uses several dependencies that are cloned and patched by the CMake building process.
+The V-DMC test model software uses several dependencies that are cloned and patched by the CMake building process.

 These dependencies are: